engineyard/ey-docs/pages/find-your-generated-mysql-password-and-connect-to-your-db.md

 2. Type:
         /data/myapp/shared/config/database.yml
-  where myapp is the name of your application.
+  where "myapp" is the name of your application.

 3. Make note of the database password.
-    You might need this password to manage your database.
+    You need this password to manage your database.

 <h2 id="topic5"> More information</h2>